lpoulain/Rust-JVM/README.md

 ## What is supported

 At this point it is a very primitive JVM.
-The `Hello.java` and `Arithm.java` show what is currently being supported.
+The `Hello.java`, `Arithm.java` and `Streams.java` show what is currently being supported.

-See also the [Bytecode overview](Bytecode_overview.md) to have a glimpse of how Java/Scala/Kotlin code are converted into bytecode instructions.
+See also the [Bytecode overview](bytecode.md) and the [Java Streams overview](streams.md) to have a glimpse of how Java/Scala/Kotlin code are converted into bytecode instructions.

 ## How to use it

-The main use is to run `jvm <class name>` (the corresponding .class file must be in the current directory).
+The main use is to run `jvm <class name>` (the corresponding .class file must be in the current directory or in the `Java` directory).
 It is also possible to pass a debugging level (from 1 to 3) to get more information about the bytecode both defined in the .class file and the bytecode instructions actually executed.

 ```
 > cargo build